 A crossing guard is provided at the Highway 283 crossing and in front of the elementary school before and after school.
 Please encourage children to take advantage of this safety feature.
 A school district employee supervises the loading of buses and departure of students, walking or riding, from the elementary building at the end of the school day.
 To ensure an even safer loading and unloading from cars and buses at the south entrance of the elementary building, the area from the bus loading zone to the east school ground boundary will be used exclusively for cars bringing students in the morning and picking them up after school.
 This plan will be more effective if drivers remember to approach the school from the east and depart to the west.
-The faculty parking area will be west of the bus loading area for the elementary building and immediately behind the high school building for the high school teachers.
+The faculty parking area will be west of the bus loading for the high school teachers.
 Students may ride bicycles to and from school.
 Bicycle storage racks are provided.
 Students who ride their bicycles to school do so at their own risk.

-BUS TRANSPORTATION:

-Bus routes will be established only on improved and well-maintained county and state roads.
+BUS TRANSPORTATION: Bus routes will be established only on improved and well-maintained county and state roads.
 Bus routes during inclement weather, school vehicles will travel on storm routes only.
 Parents/Guardians are expected to meet the school vehicles at a pre-arranged site during this time.